kaba-labs/.github/profile/README.md

 - [x] Extention and chrome webstore support
 - [x] Crazy Performance
 - [x] Plugin system for pre and post processing requests and reponses.
+- [x] Kaba Kernel (secret)
+  - [x] Kaba Kloud: A way to sync files, configs, settings, permissions, passwords and policies in a secure and private way.
+  - [x] Use Kaba Kload to build Kaba Kode (Pre-Configured Kaba Developer Enviernments)
+  - [x] Use Kaba Kloud to collect data from the NSM, EDR, DFIR APIs
+- [x] 360 Degree Preventive Security Product

 # Security